EPR Properties (EPR)

 Mark Peterson, Executive Vice President, Chief Financial Officer and Treasurer

-Serves as Chief Financial Officer and Treasurer since 2006 and was appointed Executive Vice President in 2015.
-He joined EPR Properties in 2004.
-Before joining EPR, Mr. Peterson was with American Italian Pasta Company as Vice President of Accounting and Finance.
-Notably, he served as Chief Financial Officer of J.C.
+Mr. Peterson has served as Chief Financial Officer and Treasurer since 2006.
+He was appointed Executive Vice President in 2015.
+Previously, he was with American Italian Pasta Company as Vice President of Accounting and Finance, and was Chief Financial Officer of J.C.
 Nichols Company from 1995 until its acquisition by Highwoods Properties, Inc. in 1998.

-Tonya L. Mater, Senior Vice President and Chief Accounting Officer
+Tonya Mater, Senior Vice President and Chief Accounting Officer

 AI Analysis | Feedback